j-schreiner/tic_tac_toe/README.md

 # Tic Tac Toe
 ### Instructions

-Tic Tac Toe - with a twist.
+Tic Tac Toe - with colours.
 * Colours are used to differentiate between players instead of 'x' and 'o' markers.
 * Players take turns making moves on the 3x3 square game board.
 * Player one always begins.